Bruno-Diego/CodeInstitutePortfolio1/README.md

 This website was crafted using only semantic HTML5 and CSS3.
 It was created to give birth to the first "Portfolio Project" to complete as part of the Diploma in Full Stack Software Development course at Code Institute in Dublin, Republic of Ireland.

-For better UI/UX, a modern and simple interface is used with a well defined navigation bar, spaced letters with a good contrast for a cool reading and colors based on a bamboo pallette uniformized in the entire website.
+For better UI/UX, a modern and simple interface is used with a well-defined navigation bar, spaced letters with good contrast for a cool reading and colors based on a bamboo pallette uniformized in the entire website.

-The layout has a intuitive structure with the navigation bar at the top, footer at the bottom and the content on the area in between.
+The layout has an intuitive structure with the navigation bar at the top, the footer at the bottom and the content in the area in between.
 The styling is consistent through all pages.
 Links are styled to be underlined when selected and when hovered upon, also the external links open in a new tab.
-The main navigation links also have a distinct color to catch the user's attention and to encourage to click them.
+The main navigation links also have a distinct color to catch the user's attention and encourage them to click them.

 The footer contains icons for Facebook, Instagram, Github and LinkedIn, which link as expected to the website's and the creator's accounts on the respective platforms.
-The website is fully responsive and can be accessed on many different screens and compatiple with the most used browsers.
+The website is fully responsive and can be accessed on many different screens and is compatible with the most used browsers.

 ## User stories

   - As a **visitor**, I can intuitively navigate through the site so that I can view desired content.
-  - As a **visitor**, I can easily find useful information & tips for a better balanced life and inspiration to use the website's content.
+  - As a **visitor**, I can easily find useful information & tips for a better-balanced life and inspiration to use the website's content.
-  - As a **visitor** I can find a navigation bar at the top and footer at the bottom so that I can see what content there is on the website.
+  - As a **visitor** I can find a navigation bar at the top and a footer at the bottom so that I can see what content there is on the website.
   - As a **visitor** I can find links at the footer that open to social media websites on a new tab.
   - As a **visitor** I can get key information about the website so that I can spend less time having to search for information.
-  - As a **visitor** I can find calming videos to watch for momments of relaxing.
+  - As a **visitor** I can find calming videos to watch for moments of relaxation.
-  - As a **visitor** I can find calming sounds to listen while doing daily tasks.
+  - As a **visitor** I can find calming sounds to listen to while doing daily tasks.
-  - As a **visitor** I can access useful resources to deep dive the website's subject.
+  - As a **visitor** I can access useful resources to deep dive into the website's subject.
   - As a **visitor** I can easily find information about the creator and the technologies of this website.
   - As a **visitor** I can contact the creator via e-mail with the contact form.
-  - As a **visitor** I am notified about success/fail submission of the e-mail message.
+  - As a **visitor** I am notified about the success/fail submission of the e-mail message.
   - As a **visitor** I can access the website on both mobile and desktop so that I can view the information regardless of my location.

 ## Features

 ### Navigation Bar

-  - Featured on all four pages, the full responsive navigation bar includes links to the Home page, Resources and Contact page and is identical in each page to allow for easy navigation.
+  - Featured on all four pages, the full responsive navigation bar includes links to the Home page, Resources and Contact page and is identical on each page to allow for easy navigation.
-  - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
+  - This section will allow the user to easily navigate from page to page across all devices without having to revert to the previous page via the ‘back’ button.

 ### The Landing Page Section

-  - The Landing Page includes a CSS-only spinning Yin-Yang and a presentation text introducing the user to the Yin Yang Lifestyle project and an image of a bamboo forrest to bring the unconsious idea of nature to the user experience.
+  - The Landing Page includes a CSS-only spinning Yin-Yang and a presentation text introducing the user to the Yin Yang Lifestyle project and an image of a bamboo forest to bring the unconscious idea of nature to the user experience.

 ### Cards Section

-  - The cards section will allow the user to see the benefits of joining the YinYang Lifestyle, as well as understanding more about a balanced life overall.
+  - The cards section will allow the user to see the benefits of joining the YinYang Lifestyle, as well as understand more about a balanced life overall.

-  - The user will see the value of adopting this idea and should encourage the user to consider to have abalanced life.
+  - The user will see the value of adopting this idea and should encourage the user to consider having a balanced life.

-  - At the bottom of the section an advertisement was created to inform the users that this project is not a religion or any form of councelling.
+  - At the bottom of the section, an advertisement was created to inform the users that this project is not a religion or any form of counseling.

 ### The Footer